 The High Island Patch

 High Island patches are highly prized and have become collectibles over the years among visiting birders as well as Houston Audubon members.
-The 2014 patch featuring a Wilson's Warbler is available for purchase online and can also be purchased at our HQ in Edith L. Moore Nature Sanctuary.
+The 2015 patch features a Yellow-rumped Warbler and can be purchased online as well as at our HQ in Edith L. Moore Nature Sanctuary.

 Best Time to Visit

 Our High Island sanctuaries are open daily throughout the year.
 Peak spring migration season is from mid-March to mid-May.
 Numbers are highest during a "fallout", which sometimes occurs with a fast-moving cold front.
 During fall migration, late September to mid-October usually produce the best results.
 More information on migration and fallouts.